havanashw/RobustSIM/README.md

 # RobustSIM
-R code for "Robust group and simultaneous inferences for ultrahigh-dimensional single index model".
+R code for "Robust group and simultaneous inferences for high-dimensional single index model".

 ## Installation